 There are lots of people in Leeds who need some support to keep them healthy, but who don't need to be seen by a GP or in one of the city's large, hospitals such as the LGI or St James.
+For people in this situation Leeds Community Healthcare NHS Trust provides many community services to support them.

-Leeds Community Healthcare NHS Trust provides many community services to support people's health at home.
-They deliver services such as the health visitor service for babies and young children, community nurse visits to some housebound patients who need dressings changed and many others.
+Services include the health visitor service for babies and young children, community nurse visits to some housebound patients who need dressings changed and many others.